UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * **Unpacked Arrays** - a convention array of words or bits, similar to a memory.

 ### Packed Arrays
-Very often, a component will have inputs, intermedtiate states and outputs that are N-bits wide, where N≥2.
+Very often, a component will have inputs, intermediate states and outputs that are N-bits wide, where N≥2.

 For example, an 8-bit signal could be declared as follows: